Export control

-A wide range of goods have been subject to export control in different jurisdictions, including arms, goods with a military potential, cryptography, currency, and precious stones or metals.
-Some countries prohibit the export of uranium, endangered animals, national artefacts, and goods in short supply in the country, such as medicines.

 History

 The United States has had export controls since the American Revolution, although the modern export control regimes can be traced back to the Trading with the Enemy Act of 1917.
 A significant piece of legislation was the Export Control Act of 1940 which inter alia aimed to restrict shipments of material to pre-war Japan.
 In the United Kingdom, the Import, Export and Customs Power (Defence) Act of 1939 was the main legislation prior to World War II.

 Post WWII, the Coordinating Committee for Multilateral Export Controls (CoCom) was founded in 1948, and continued until 1994.
 It was an early Multilateral export control regime.

 Principles

 In most export control regimes, legislation lists the items which are deemed 'controlled', and lists the destinations to which exports are restricted in some way.
 The lists of what is controlled often arise from some harmonised regime.

 Classification

 Goods may be classified using a various classification systems.
 The United States uses the Export Control Classification Number (ECCN), India uses the Special Chemicals, Organisms, Materials, Equipment and Technologies (SCOMET) list and Japan uses Ministry of Economy, Trade and Industry (METI) lists.

 Some items may be categorised as "designed or modified for military use", some as dual use, and some will not be export controlled.
 Dual use means that the device has both a civilian and a military purpose.

 In several jurisdictions, classifications distinguish between goods, equipment, materials, software and technology; the last two being often considered intangible.
 Classifications may also be by destination purpose, including cryptography, laser, sonar and torture equipment.